 We recently wrote a post about why you should choose LED lighting for food processing plants and cold storage facilities..
-If that post convinced you that you need LED lights, you may be wondering where to go next.
+If that post convinced you that you need LED food processing lights, you may be wondering where to go next.
 In this post, we'll discuss what specific lights and fixtures you might need in your facility to get all of the benefits we discussed in that last post.

 Food and beverage manufacturers have many unique spaces housed under one roof.
 You may have cold storage, assembly lines, packing and shipping centers, parking lots, etc. and each has its own lighting.
 This list encompasses all of these spaces.

-Below we'll define and discuss the types of lights you might need/have in your food processing plant that can be retrofitted or newly equipped with LED lights.
+Below we'll define and discuss the types of lights you might need/have in your food processing plant that can be retrofitted or newly equipped with industrial LED lights.

 A Note on Safety Certifications for Food Safe LED Lights